Double soft-thresholded model for multi-group scalar on vector-valued image regression: Simulation study

 In simulation case 1, the datasets are generated such that they closely mimic our real dataset on the principal diffusion direction of diffusion tensor imaging.
-The principal diffusion directions are unit vectors, and thus we rely on von Mises-Fisher distribution.
-We first generate mean fiber directions $\etam_{\bD}(\bv)$'s.
-They are illustrated in panel (a) of Figure~\ref{fig::simudir}.
-Specifically, these mean directions maintain a spatial dependency pattern.
-Then we generate $\bD_i(\bv)$ as $\bD_i(\bv)\sim \textrm{vMF}(30, \etam_{\bD}(\bv))$ using R package {\tt Rfast} \citep{Rfast} for each subject $i$ and each spatial location $\bv$ on the above-mentioned grid.
-Here, vMF stands for the von Mises-Fisher distribution.
-Table~\ref{tab::f1} compares the estimated mean square error as defined earlier across different methods and Figure~\ref{fig::esticoef} illustrates the norms of estimated regression coefficients as well as the similar-effect locations using the F-values, defined below Lemma~\ref{lem::adpthresh}.
+The principal diffusion directions are unit vectors, and thus we rely on the von Mises-Fisher distribution to generate such data.
+We use von Mises-Fisher (vMF) distribution to generate random diffusion tensors.
+We use $\textrm{vMF}(\nu, \etam_{\bD})$ to denote a vMF distribution with the concentration parameter $\nu$ and the main direction $\etam_{\bD}$.
+Specifically, we generate $\bD_i(\bv)$ as $\bD_i(\bv)\sim \textrm{vMF}(30, \etam_{\bD}(\bv))$ using R package {\tt Rfast} \citep{Rfast} for each subject $i$ and each spatial location $\bv$ on the above-mentioned grid.
+We first generate mean fiber directions $\etam_{\bD}(\bv)$'s as illustrated in panel (a) of Figure~\ref{fig::simudir}.
+These mean directions maintain a spatial dependency pattern.
+Table~\ref{tab::f1} compares the estimated mean square error as defined earlier across different methods and Figure~\ref{fig::esticoef} illustrates the norms of estimated regression coefficients as well as the similar-effect locations using the F-values, defined below Lemma S3 of the Supplementary Materials.
 All the methods perform better when the sample size increases or the error variance decreases.
-Our proposed ST2N-GP performs the best, indicating superiority of the proposed shrinkage prior in scalar on vector-valued image regression setting.
+In summary, our proposed ST2N-GP performs the best in comparison to the other methods.
 The poorest performance of LASSO is probably because it fails to incorporate spatial dependence.